 You are being deceived and are violating Scripture, which explicitly forbids even the attempt to consult departed spirits, as Deut 18 makes so clear.

 You may not listen to someone who hasn’t known the Gnostic thrill of having your own spirit guide.
 You may think, “If only you knew what I knew.”
-But after reading both the relevant Scriptures, I would also ask you to read the following three articles.
+But after reading both the relevant Scriptures, I would also ask you to read the following articles.
 You could invite further contact, but tell her you’ll only interact with her if she reads those three articles and tells you her response to them.